 How Do You Calculate Yield?

-Yield is typically calculated annually, but it can be also be calculated quarterly or monthly.
-Also, yield is primarily focused on the realized cash return in that time.
-It does not, then, include changes in a stock’s market price.
+Yield is typically calculated annually, but it can also be calculated quarterly or monthly.

 Yield is calculated as the net realized income divided by the principal invested amount.
-Another way to think of the meaning of yield is as the investment’s annual payments to the investor divided by the cost of that investment.
+Another way to think about yield is as the investment’s annual payments divided by the cost of that investment.

 One important thing to think about when doing yield calculations is whether you’re looking at the original price of the stock or the current market price.
 (That can also be referred to as the current market value or face value.)

 For example, in the above example, you have a $100 stock that pays a $2 dividend.
 If you divide that by the original purchase price, then you have a 2% yield.
 This is also known as the cost yield, because it’s based on the cost of the original investment.